 Have you ever seen ancient paintings that depict a soft, spongy, almost effeminate image of Jesus?
 I have.
 Most museums have them.
 Once, I even saw one that illustrated Jesus looking almost like a teenage girl!
 Lion of Judah – not in that painting, He wasn’t!
 Ha!
 In fact, I haven’t seen many museum-type paintings representing a strong Jesus figure.
 Have you?

-Sometimes artist portray historical figures incorrectly because they do not know much about them.
-Sure, they may know some facts, but not their true character.
-Therefore, they either illustrate them from their perceptions or from their own imaginations.
+Sometimes artists portray historical figures incorrectly because they do not know much about them.
+Sure, they may know some facts, but not the true character of their subject.

-They draw conclusions about us based on their own perceptions.
+They draw conclusions about us based on their own off-center thinking.
 They mistakenly think all Christians should saunter through life with no opinions, no authority, and no personal boundaries.
 Well, I don’t qualify.